docker/docs/datacenter/ucp/2.0/reference/cli/support.md

 ---
+description: Create a support dump for this UCP node
+keywords: docker, dtr, cli, support
 title: docker/ucp support
-description: Create a support dump for this UCP node
-keywords:
-- docker, dtr, cli, support
 ---

 Create a support dump for this UCP node